 This isn’t because my listening ability is bad, but because written Chinese is much more distant from colloquial Chinese than written English is from spoken English.
 There are many words that are only used in writing, abbreviations or contractions that make more sense if you see the characters and a very large number of near-homonyms.
 This makes listening to an audiobook considerably harder than reading it, given roughly equal listening and reading competence.

 Another factor is that in English, there are many authors who write in a very simple style.
 In other words, you can be a world-famous author while still writing in plain English, indeed some authors are famous at least partly because they do this (Ernest Hemingway and Graham Greene come to mind).

 I have not found this to be true in Chinese literature.
 Instead, it seems that highly held works of literature are linguistically more complicated, referential and “fancy”.
 Also, many Chinese novels have strong dialectal streaks, which can make it even harder.
 This is true for some English novels as well, but I’ve rarely found this to be a problem.

 Listening to a Chinese novel written with an unfamiliar regional flavour is a bit like giving the audio version of Anthony Burgess’ A Clockwork Orange to an intermediate learner of English.
 Good luck!

-There are a number of factors you should keep in mind when selecting an audio book.
+There are a number of factors you should keep in mind when selecting an audiobook.
 Since many of these vary a lot, you might need to try several before you choose one to actually stick with.
-This essential, do not just choose one randomly and dive in, because it might be many times harder than it needs to be.
+This is essential, do not just choose one randomly and dive in, because it might be many times harder than it needs to be.